Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Red-team Attack

-\paragraph{Context-aware prompt.} Each Editor call receives a structured prompt containing the task instruction $I$, the ground-truth bounding box $b^*$ (to avoid trivial placements), the current screenshot $S^{(d-1)}$, and a compressed history $\mathcal{H}$ of up to 15 prior attempts.
-Each history entry records the proposed element descriptions, retrieved cosine similarities, victim click coordinates, and the normalized click distance $\delta$, providing the Editor with concrete evidence of which descriptions retrieved visually similar icons and which placements disturbed the victim.
-A diversity token $\texttt{tok}_n$ is appended to break cross-pass fixation: without it, parallel passes tend to converge on the same proposal.
-A spatial hint derived from $b^*$ further nudges the Editor to reason about adjacent or perturbing placement regions.
+\paragraph{User prompt.} Each Editor call additionally receives a per-call user prompt containing the task instruction $I$, the ground-truth bounding box $b^*$ (to avoid trivial placements), the current screenshot $S^{(d-1)}$, and a set of candidate placement zones derived from $b^*$ to guide the Editor toward non-overlapping adjacent positions.
+A diversity token $\texttt{tok}_n$ (unique per pass index $n$) is appended to prevent parallel passes from collapsing onto the same proposal.